syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Multi selection

-The ComboBox allows user to select multiple values from the drop down list.
-The multi-select combo box mode can be enabled by setting the `SelectionMode` property as `Multiple`.
+The ComboBox allows user to select multiple values from the drop-down list.
+The multi-select ComboBox mode can be enabled by setting the `SelectionMode` property as `Multiple`.
 Checkboxes can be used to represent selected items.

-The selection operations can be handled with the help of `SelectionChanged` event of SfComboBox.
+The selection operations can be handled using the `SelectionChanged` event of SfComboBox.

 {% tabs %}
 {% highlight XAML %}